elainexliu/STANCE_Blueprint2021/README.md

 # STANCE_Blueprint2021
-A posture app made by team Ingenuity at the 2021 Blueprint hackathon!
+This is an Android Studio posture app made by team Ingenuity at the 2021 Blueprint hackathon!

 There are a lot of folders here as a result of things being zipped up and sent around.
 But the most important files are in the folder: